timmo001/iseries-api/README.md

 ## Websocket Usage

 Connect to the same port as you would for the API.
-Send stringified JSON as the message.
+Sends stringified JSON as the result.

 ### SQL